nupsea/book-mate/README.md

 ### 2. Chat with Books

 Go to the "Chat" tab:
-1. Select a book from the dropdown (optional)
+1. Select a book from the dropdown (optional - leave empty for multi-book queries)
 2. Ask questions like:
    - "What is this book about?"
    - "Search for passages about virtue"
    - "Give me examples of rejection of external validation"
+   - "Compare how Marcus Aurelius and Homer view heroism" (multi-book)
+   - "What do these books say about leadership?" (searches all books)
 3. Rate responses to help improve the system

+**Multi-Book Search**: The agent automatically detects when your query mentions multiple books or authors and searches across them simultaneously, providing comparative analysis with citations from each source.

 ![Chat with Books](image-3.png)